 Energy-Efficient Home Upgrades

 Hire a company to perform an energy audit.
 It’s a great starting point.
 This is important to help you understand where your house stands.
 This might be something new for you, but energy auditors have been doing this job for a long time.
 They are experts and have specialized skills and tools to help you evaluate the energy efficiency status of your house.
 They will give you many suggestions pertaining to improving the energy efficiency of your home.

 2. Improve Insulation in your Home

 This is one of the most important things you need to pay attention to.
 Improve insulation in the home, particularly, in winters.
 A lot of your home’s heat will escape if there is no proper insulation.
 The worst part is losing that heat can cost you more than you think.
-Insulating techniques or weather stripping are some ways you can ensure proper insulation in your house.
+Insulating techniques or weather-stripping are some ways you can ensure proper insulation in your house.
 Call in a professional or do it yourself, it’s not that tough.
 For more on this topic, check out 11 Tips to Winterize Your Home.

 3. Replace Your Windows and Window Treatments

 Your windows can be the reason you lose a lot of heat in the winters and cool air in the summer.
 When you estimate the energy cost over the year, it may come as a shock to you.
-If your house its original windows, you should consider replacing them with new, double-pane windows that are much more energy efficient.
+If your house its original windows, you should consider replacing them with new, double-pane windows that are much more energy-efficient.

 You might not have heard about this part though.
-Not only do replacing your windows help but upgrading your window treatments can save you money as well.
-They do this by keeping heat out in summer and in during the cold winter months.
+Not only does replacing your windows help but upgrading your window treatments can save you money as well.
+They do this by keeping heat out in summer and during the cold winter months.
 Living room window treatments are a great place to start since you probably use that room the most.